persian-computing/persian-computing.github.io/references/FarsiWeb-Project/README.md

 This is a mirror of main pages of the old *The FarsiWeb Project.* website at
 <http://www.farsiweb.info/>

-> NOTE: Majority of the content in these pages are not out-of-date and obsolete.
+> NOTE: Majority of the content in these pages are now out-of-date and obsolete.

 ## Pages